-Dr. Katkow was also named “Top Dentist” in Baltimore magazine, 2016
+Dr. Katkow has also been named “Top Dentist” in Baltimore magazine and other publications

 Lawrence Katkow, DDS, MAGD